gentakojima/emojione-picker-ubuntu/README.md

   4. Build the package: `debuild` (*Signing the package might fail at this point, but it's not a big deal*)
   5. Install it! `sudo dpkg -i ../emojione-picker*.deb`

-Alternatively, you can use these old instructions to build the package with equivs.
-This will be removed soon:

-  1. Install equivs: `sudo apt-get install equivs`.
-Ok, don't judge me, I'm lazy.
-  2. Clone the repository and cd into it: `git clone https://github.com/gentakojima/emojione-picker-ubuntu; cd emojione-picker-ubuntu`
-  3. Checkout the latest stable release.
-List the available releases: `git tag -l` and checkout, for example: `git checkout v0.1` (you can ignore this step to build the current development version instead, that may or may not work properly).
-  4. Build the package: `equivs-build debian_package.ctl`
-  5. Install it! `sudo dpkg -i emojione-picker*.deb`
-  6. Probably don't needed, but this fixes your depencencies if you get an error in the previous step: `sudo apt-get -f install`

 ### Method 3: Standalone installer (should work on any distro!)

 This method does not require root access.
 If you run it as root, the picker will be installed for all users.